Why should I choose Beyond Band of Brothers Tours?

 Tips for our onboard staff (tour managers and bus drivers) are not included in the tour price but are a voluntary way of showing satisfaction for good service.
 Because guests frequently ask about the standard amount for tipping tour staff, we provide the following guidelines based on the average total amount given by our tour participants: €10.00 or $10.00 per tour participant, per tour day which is shared between the tour manager and the driver.
 We accept payment by check, too.
 Tipping of the local guides is at the passengers' discretion.
 On all-inclusive and luxury tours, tipping of the restaurant and hotel staff is taken care of by us.

 Do you offer travel insurance?

-For your convenience, we offer a travel protection plan, provided by Travelex Insurance Services, that helps provide coverage for trip cancellation/interruption, trip delay, baggage loss, theft or damage, medical expense and emergency evacuation coverage and more.
+For your convenience we offer a travel protection plan, provided by Travelex Insurance Services, that helps provide coverage for trip cancellation/interruption; trip delay; baggage loss, theft or damage; medical expense; emergency evacuation coverage; and more.
 Travel insurance is not included in the tour price.
 We recommend that you purchase a travel insurance plan to protect you and your travel investment against the unexpected, so you can relax and enjoy your trip.

 What will my tour be like?

 What is the average size of the tour groups?

 Group size will vary based on the tour and the package, ranging from about 15 to 45 passengers.
 Please contact our travel consultants for information on the specific tour(s) you are interested in.